-We share the lowdown on what makes it so great and why we think it is worth going the extra mile for.
+We share the lowdown on what makes organic cotton the right choice for your baby sling and why we think it is worth going the extra mile for.

 Why choose organic cotton?

 There's been increasing concern about lingering pesticide residues in cotton textiles.
 This has created a demand for organic cotton, which uses neither chemical pesticides nor genetically modified seeds.